-WorkForce Central is pleased to announce that we will release a Request for Proposals for Young Adult services on February 1, 2021.
+WorkForce Central is pleased to announce a Request for Proposals (RFP) for Young Adult services.

-Young Adult Services focus on preparing young people ages 16-24 for employment, including career pathway exploration, job coaching, training, work experience, and additional supports with the ultimate goal of ensuring young people gain and retain paid employment at a living wage.
+We are seeking entities to provide Workforce Innovation and Opportunity Act (WIOA) Young Adult Services in Pierce County.
+These services prepare young adults ages 16-24 for employment, including career pathway exploration, job coaching, training, work experience, and additional supports with the ultimate goal of ensuring young adults gain and retain paid employment at a living wage.

 - RFP Release: February 1, 2021